Sylvester James Gates

 Sylvester James Gates Jr. (born December 15, 1950), known as S. James Gates Jr. or Jim Gates, is an American theoretical physicist who works on supersymmetry, supergravity, and superstring theory.
-He currently holds the Clark Leadership Chair in Science with the physics department at the University of Maryland College of Computer, Mathematical, and Natural Sciences.
+He is currently the Toll Professor of Physics at the University of Maryland.
+He also holds the Clark Leadership Chair in Science with the physics department at the University of Maryland College of Computer, Mathematical, and Natural Sciences.
 He is also affiliated with the University Maryland's School of Public Policy.
-He served on former President Barack Obama's Council of Advisors on Science and Technology.
+He previously was the Brown University Theoretical Physics Center Director and the Ford Foundation Professor of Physics.
+He served on former president Barack Obama's Council of Advisors on Science and Technology.

-Biography
+Early life and education

-Gates, the oldest of four siblings, was born in Tampa, Florida, the son of Sylvester James Gates Sr. a career U.S. Army man, and Charlie Engels Gates.
-His mother died at age 42 of breast cancer when he was 11.
-Gates, Sr. raised his children while serving full time in the U.S. Army and retired as a sergeant major after 27 years of service — one of the first African Americans to earn this position.
+Gates, the oldest of four siblings, was born in Tampa, Florida, the son of Sylvester James Gates Sr., a career U.S. Army man, and Charlie Engels Gates.
+His mother died at age 44 of breast cancer when he was 11.
+Gates, Sr. raised his children while serving full-time in the U.S. Army and retired as a sergeant major after 27 years of service — one of the first African Americans to earn this position.
 Gates, Sr., later worked in public education and as a union organizer.

+Both of Gates' parents were extraordinarily committed to their children's educations, though neither had the opportunity to go to college.
+Gates, Sr. never finished high school, as he enlisted in the U.S Army at the age of seventeen.
+He later earned a G.E.D.